dgp-web/entity-store/README.md

 # @dgp/entity-store
 Dynamic actions and reducers for collection-based application states

-@dgp/entity-store is a modest library for defining and manipulating application states in JavaScript clients that are composed of entity collections.
+@dgp/entity-store is a modest library for defining and manipulating application states that are composed of entity collections.
 It comes without dependencies, is field-tested, and not biased towards a particular framework.